Trelent/Trelent-VSCode-Extension/README.md

 `Trelent: Write Docstring(s)` is bound to `Ctrl + Shift + 2` or `Cmd + Shift + 2` on Mac.

 ### Supported Languages
-Trelent currently supports Python and Javascript docstrings.
+Trelent currently supports Python docstrings.
+JavaScript TypeScript, Java and C# are on our roadmap.

 *We cannot guaruntee any accuracy with unsupported languages should you find a way around our language validation checks.*